Her Campus Logo Her Campus Logo

 Gettysburg '25

-Hayley Cisney is a writer for Her Campus Gettysburg.
-She covers topics from pop culture phenomena to date ideas, and has covered her chapter's Tik Tok.
-Hayley is in her Junior year at Gettysburg College with in an Interdisciplinary Studies major in Political Thought and American Literature.
-She works as a Student Outreach Ambassador for Gettysburg's Office of Annual Giving, along with acting as a Peer Learning Associate for an upper-level English class.
+Hayley Cisney is President Elect of Her Campus Gettysburg.
+In her first two years of membership in the chapter, she worked as a writer, covering topics ranging from pop culture phenomena to date ideas.
+She also works as a member of her chapter's social media team, specifically as the content creator of the Her Campus Gettysburg Tik Tok account.
+Hayley is in her Senior year at Gettysburg College with an Interdisciplinary Studies major in Political Thought and American Literature.
+She works as a Student Outreach Ambassador for Gettysburg's Office of Annual Giving, and has recently acted as a Peer Learning Associate for an upper-level English class.
+She now has the pleasure of working as a research assistant for a philosophy professor on campus.
 When she's not working, Hayley enjoys staying home with her family, reading books, and online shopping.